for injection, for intravenous use

 |What is INFLECTRA?|

-- Plaque Psoriasis - adult patients with plaque psoriasis that is chronic (doesn't go away) severe, extensive, and/or disabling.
+- Plaque Psoriasis - adult patients with plaque psoriasis that is chronic (does not go away) severe, extensive, and/or disabling.

 |Who should not receive INFLECTRA?|

-- heart failure, unless your doctor has examined you and decided that you are able to take INFLECTRA.
+- heart failure, unless your doctor has examined you and decided that you are able to receive INFLECTRA.
 Talk to your doctor about your heart failure.

 - had an allergic reaction to infliximab products or any of the ingredients in INFLECTRA.
 See the end of this Medication Guide for a complete list of ingredients in INFLECTRA.